 The Haitian Christian Fellowship is one of our building partners, utilizing the FCC facility for worship and prayer services.
-They are also our mission partners in the recent trip to Haiti.

 Urban Roots of Minnesota, formerly Community Design Center, is a Saint Paul-based organization whose mission is to build vibrant and healthy communities through food, conservation and youth development.
 We host one of their community gardens on our property.